StephenBergman/MediMatch/components/Tools/ErrorHandling/ErrorFallback/README.md

 - Displays a user-friendly error message
 - Optionally shows error details for debugging on dev
 - Provides a button to reload the app
-- Uses gluestack-ui for UI elements
+- Built with React Native Paper components

 ## Cross-Platform Notes